 Thank you to everyone who completed our online survey.
-The consultation period has now ended and we are starting to analyse the feedback received.

 We have seen an increasing amount of the residential streets around the town centre becoming full of parked vehicles during the working day as a result of:

 This means that many residents are regularly inconvenienced as they cannot get parked near their homes; access to and from their properties is made more difficult and their visitors cannot get parked.

 Our main objective is to provide as much space as possible for residents and their visitors but still take into account the need to cater for town centre workers and shoppers.
 This scheme aims to strike a balance between these two competing demands.